 1 c. fresh cilantro (more or less, to your preference) Optional: If you don’t like or don’t have cilantro, you can use 1 tsp. ground coriander instead

-1 TB lime juice
+1 TB lime or lemon juice

 1 tsp. ground cumin